What income is taxable for nonresident aliens in the U.S.?

 What type of income is not taxable?

-Social security and Medicare tax
+Social Security and Medicare (FICA) taxes

-Sprintax is the only online Federal and State self-prep tax software for nonresidents.
+Sprintax is the only online federal and state self-prep tax software for nonresidents.

-When you create your Sprintax account, the system will help you with the preparation of fully compliant Federal and State tax returns.
+When you create your Sprintax account, the system will help you prepare fully compliant federal and state tax returns and ensure you receive your maximum legal tax refund.

 File your nonresident tax return